shm-unesp/PAMELA/README.md

 # PAMELA: imPedAnce-based shM with tEmperature fLuctuAtions

-To download the vibration dataset of the benchmark ADELE, please fill the form:
+To download the dataset of the benchmark PAMELA, please fill the form:

 __________________________________________________________________________________________________
 # Description